pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-robust.myst.md

 ## Summary

-- `Bambi` allows you to pass in a `family` argument that contains information about the likelihood.
  - By changing the likelihood from a Normal distribution to a Student T distribution -- which has more mass in the tails -- we can perform *Robust Regression*.

-The next post will be about logistic regression in PyMC3 and what the posterior and oatmeal have in common.

 *Extensions*: